 Since maternal disease acquired late in pregnancy may be transmitted before development of antibodies, syphilis should be considered in any newborn with typical clinical manifestations even with low titres.
 Fluorescent antibody assays for antitreponemal IgM, which is not transferred across the placenta, have sometimes been used to confirm neonatal disease.
 Because non-treponemal tests can yield false-positive results, they should be confirmed with a specific treponemal test.
 However, any additional testing should not delay treatment in a high-risk or symptomatic infant.

 Late congenital syphilis can be diagnosed by the clinical history, distinctive physical signs and serology.
 The Hutchinson triad of interstitial keratitis, Hutchinson incisors, and eighth cranial nerve deafness are diagnostic.
-Sometimes the nontreponemal test may be negative, but the fluorescent antibody test (FTA-ABS) should positive.
+Sometimes the nontreponemal test may be negative, but the fluorescent antibody test (FTA-ABS) should be positive.
 Syphilis should be considered in any infant with unexplained deafness, progressive intellectual deterioration, or keratitis.

 Treatment